 Private company strategies to nab next-gen talent

-While recruiting and retaining millennial talent is a key challenge for any company today, private companies can look to leverage its inherent advantages to lure top talent.
+While recruiting and retaining millennial talent is a key challenge for any company today, private companies can look to leverage their inherent advantages to lure top talent.
 For example, Grant Thornton’s research found that career flexibility, something highly valued by younger workers, is a core value for 68% of private company respondents.
 That flexibility is also demonstrated in the increased use of temporary, contingent and contract workers.
 In fact, 73% of private company executives indicated that these groups of workers have served to improve their organization’s culture.
 As a result, employees from private companies report being more satisfied and engaged.

 For private companies—including family-owned businesses—that are challenged with recruiting and retaining millennial talent, one key area of focus to target is creating meaningful work that ties to a larger goal.
 Begin by taking a hard look at job descriptions for roles that you’re targeting millennial talent.
 If it’s primarily transactional and process-oriented, it won’t likely hold their attention.
 Instead, look to incorporate other responsibilities into the role that will provide millennial employees with opportunities to gain new skills or experiences.